-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Schoolwide 2.4 Action: Student Technology Need: A review and analysis of the metrics above reveal the need to increase the Reading, Writing, and Math achievement rates of low- income students.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness additional support, such as reading, math, or writing.
+Graduation Rate (all students, low-income students) Scope: Schoolwide Education Partner Feedback (Worsley) 2.4 Need: A review and analysis of the metrics above reveal the need to increase the Reading, Writing, and Math achievement rates of low-income students.
 A local needs assessment identified the need to provide the identified students with additional digital learning tools and resources and track students' behavior and academic progress.
 Educational Partner feedback indicates that students need access to digital tools and resources both at school and at home.
-Scope: LEA-wide These additional digital tools and resources will expand low-income students' access to 21st- century skills and prepare them for college and career readiness.
+Scope: LEA-wide These additional digital tools and resources will expand low-income students' access to 21st-century skills and prepare them for college and career readiness.
 In the LEA's experience, and due to teacher, student, parent, and collaborative agencies' educational partner feedback, implementation of these actions and services will increase college and career preparedness and engagement by supporting students' technology skills and the development of critical thinking, communication, collaboration, and creativity.
 Incorporating technology into classroom instruction creates a more engaged environment, incorporates different learning styles, and improves collaboration skills, with technology and supporting equipment unavailable for low-income students outside of school.
 This action is designed to meet the needs most associated with low-income students.
 However, because we expect that all students will benefit from educational technology, this action is provided on an LEA-wide basis.
-Percentage of students showing increase in Math unit benchmark assessments (all students and low-income students) Percentage of students showing increase in Writing unit benchmark assessments (all students and low-income students) Percentage of students showing increase in Reading unit benchmark assessments (all students and low-income students) Educational Partner feedback 2.7 Action: Student Progress Monitoring & Library Supports Need: A review and analysis of the metrics above reveal the need to increase the Reading, Writing, and Math achievement rates of all and low-income students.
-To meet this need, the LEA will have a teacher librarian and library assistant whose primary purpose is progress monitoring.
-This will allow staff to determine which low-income students have demonstrated a need for additional academic support.
-Progress monitoring will also allow teachers to track the highly mobile identified student groups' academic progress and growth throughout the school year.
-Percentage of students showing increase in Math unit benchmark assessments (all students and low-income students) Percentage of students showing increase in Writing unit benchmark
+Percentage of students showing increase in Math unit benchmark assessments (all students and low-income students) Percentage of students showing increase in Writing unit benchmark assessments (all students and low-income students) Percentage of students showing increase in Reading unit benchmark assessments (all students and low-income students) Educational Partner feedback 2.7 Action: Student Progress Monitoring & Library Supports To meet this need, the LEA will have a teacher librarian and library assistant whose primary purpose is progress monitoring.
+This will allow Percentage of students showing increase in Math unit benchmark